m5vnv4sjvtc/automated-robustness-supplementary/README.md

 (declare-fun hbSC (E E) Bool) ; happens before (sequential consistency)
 ```

-For each relation, we also declare the constaints.
-For example, the `mo` relation should be a total order
+For each relation, we also declare the constraints necessary.
+For example, the
-for all locations -
+`mo` relation should be a total order for all locations -

 ```smt2
 (assert (forall ((e1 E) (e2 E)) ; for all events e1, e2